 The 2007 revenue bonds were originally issued at \$5,730,000 to refinance outstanding notes, finance the costs incurred in connection with the issuance of the bonds, and to fund the debt service reserve fund.
-Interest is payable semi-annually at interest rates ranging from 4.125% to 4.20%.
-Remaining principal payments range from \$270,000 to \$430,000, payable annually on April 1 through 2027.
+Interest was payable semi-annually at interest rates ranging from 4.125% to 4.20%.
+The 2007 revenue bonds were defeased in 2017.